-***School lunches are FREE of charge for all students for the 2020-2021 school year!***
+***Please note school lunch is FREE of charge for all students for the 2021-2022 school year!***

 The food service program is growing and evolving.
 It is better now than it was last year and every year we strive to improve and meet the needs of the children in Hingham Schools.